DECISIONS ALREADY MADE

 ABOUT THE FESTIVAL

-Join scores of films from all over the world and have your New York screening in Harlem!
+Join scores of films from all over the world and have your work screened in Harlem, New York City!

-The marriage of Little Africa to El Barrio, Jazz to Dance, History to Art, and Film to one of the world's most dynamic communities signifies the 10th Annual Harlem International Film Festival (Hi X).
+The marriage of Little Africa to El Barrio, Jazz to Dance, History to Art, and cinema to one of the world's most vibrant communities signifies the 13th Annual Harlem International Film Festival (Hi XIII).
 Home to New York City's richest cultural and academic institutions, landmarks, boutiques, parks and restaurants, Harlem is an experience that satisfies the five senses and as the epicenter of New York's current arts movement, Upper Manhattan and Hi embody the New Renaissance.

 The Festival has premiered works from today's most promising international filmmakers.
 Subject matter is varied and compelling: An IRA leader hiding out in a British-Jamaican neighborhood; A mother's life dedicated to her two sons,one with down-syndrome; A musician's journey through War ravaged Iraq; a Harlem Man's struggle with loss of love.
 Hi is a festival that truly embraces the beauty of diversity and is committed to representing it on our screens.

-New York, known for its array of world class directors such as Martin Scorcese, Woody Allen, Spike Lee, Jim Jarmusch and Mira Nair, is also a mecca for aspiring auteurs.
+New York, known for its array of world class directors such as Martin Scorcese, Spike Lee, Jim Jarmusch and Mira Nair, is also a mecca for aspiring auteurs.
 We offer audiences the opportunity to experience stories by New York's finest filmmakers featuring the City and its Burroughs in a uniquely artistic way.

-Furthering our efforts to encourage continued recognition of the Harlem community and the contribution of the numerous artists that reside within it, Hi highlights films produced or directed by Harlem residents; films where at least 50% of the production has taken place in Harlem; or films about Harlem and her history.
+All submission fees are waived for this category.
+Furthering our efforts to encourage continued recognition of the Harlem and Uptown communities and the contribution of the numerous artists that reside within, Hi spotlights films produced or directed by local residents; films where at least 50% of the production has taken place in Harlem or Uptown; or films about Harlem and her incredible history.